iAleKira/Nmap-Injection-Framework/README.md

 # Docker

+Since exposing our own network to scanners is dangerous, as we must reveal our public IP address in order to be reached by a scan, with the aid of Docker it is possible have a mobile and isolated system that you can then upload on any machine hosting website, obtaining, in such way, an isolated machine on an isolated network.

 You can pull the latest version of the docker image of the tool here : https://hub.docker.com/r/alekira/nmap_injection_framework

 # Having issues with jar files on Linux?